 I have read that anxiety can be caused by growing up in an atmosphere where you are taught that the world is a very scary place.
-As a first time parent, I want to protect my little girl from everything and anything that can harm her, however, I don’t want to be an overprotective parent and cause her to not have confidence and independence.
+As a first time parent, I want to protect my little girl from everything and anything that can harm her, however, I don’t want to be an overprotective parent and cause her to not have confidence and independence (Can Kids Blame Their Parents for Social Phobias?).
 It’s a balancing act I am still trying to figure out.
 Are you too relaxed with your children, too uptight, or have you got it all figured out?

 We all know that breakfast is the most important meal of the day.
 It should never be skipped, even if you are feeling nauseous from morning anxiety.
 Eating right away when you wake up gets your metabolism going which will help you lose weight, and can regulate blood sugar levels which can relieve morning anxiety.